An O(log n)-Approximation Algorithm for (p,q)-Flexible Graph Connectivity via Independent Rounding: Independent Rounding Algorithm for (p,q)-FGC

-Running the algorithm with an optimal LP solution $x$ obtained from Theorem~\ref{thm:ourlp} gives us an $O(\log n)$ approximation algorithm for $\pqfgc$, thus proving our headline result (Theorem~\ref{thm:mainlognapx}).
-We can efficiently check whether $F\subseteq E$ is a feasible solution to the given $\pqfgc$ instance (Lemma~\ref{lem:feasibilitycheck}).
-(This also relies on checking all near-minimum cuts, as in the proof of Lemma~\ref{lem:seporacle}).
-Thus, one can repeatedly run the algorithm until a feasible solution with cost $O(\log n) \cdot c^\top x$ is obtained.
-This gives a Las Vegas $O(\log n)$-approximation algorithm with expected running time that is polynomial in $n$, $p$, $q$, and the input encoding size.
+Running the algorithm with an optimal LP solution $x$ obtained from \Cref{lpsolver} gives us an $O(\log n)$ approximation algorithm for $\pqfgc$, proving our headline result \Cref{logapx}.
+We can efficiently check whether $F\subseteq E$ is a feasible solution for the given $\pqfgc$ instance (\Cref{feascheck}); this involves enumerating all near-minimum cuts, as in the proof of \Cref{seporacle}.
+Thus, the algorithm can be run repeatedly until a feasible solution with cost $O(\log n) \cdot c^\top x$ is obtained.
+This gives a Las Vegas $O(\log n)$-approximation algorithm with expected running time that is polynomial in the input encoding size.

-We give a proof of Theorem~\ref{thm:rounding} at the end of this section.
-Like in \cite{CCKK15,CJ23}, we use the well-known technique of applying a union-bound argument over all cuts in a graph.
-The following version of the Chernoff lower-tail bound will be useful to us; e.g., see \cite{MU-book}.
+We give a proof of \Cref{rounding} at the end of this section.
+Like in \cite{CCKK15,CJ25}, we use the well-known technique of applying a union-bound argument over all cuts in a graph.
+The following version of the Chernoff lower tail bound will be useful to us; for example, see \cite{MU-book}.